pratha19/NYC_taxi_trip_duration/README.md

-This project involves predicting the yellow taxi trip duration between any two locations X and Y\
+This project involves predicting the yellow taxi trip duration between any two locations X and Y within NYC.
-within NYC.

-The project is divided into major parts:
+The project is divided into these major parts:
 1. Raw Data import
 2. External data imports
 3. Data cleaning